Almost sure invariance principle for dynamical systems by spectral methods: Statement of the main result

-This assumption says that, if one groups the random variables into $n+m$ blocks, then a gap of size $k$ between two blocks gives characteristic functions which are exponentially close (in terms of $k$) to independent characteristic functions, with an error which is, for each block, polynomial in terms of the size of the block.
+Let us state our main assumption (\ref{Hindep}), ensuring that the process we consider is close enough to an independent process: there exist $\varepsilon_0>0$ and $C, c>0$ such that for any $n,m>0$, $b_1<b_2<\cdots<b_{n+m+1}$, $k>0$ and $t_1,\ldots,t_{n+m}\in\mathbb{R}^d$ with $|t_j|\leq\varepsilon_0$, we have { } This assumption says that if one groups the random variables into $n+m$ blocks, then a gap of size $k$ between two blocks gives characteristic functions which are exponentially close (in terms of $k$) to independent characteristic functions, with an error which is, for each block, polynomial in terms of the size of the block.
 This control is only required for Fourier parameters $t_j$ close to $0$.

-Of course, it is trivially satisfied for independent random variables.
-The interesting point of this assumption is that it is also very easy to check for dynamical systems when the Fourier transfer operators are well understood, see Theorem \ref{thm_I} below.
+Of course, the assumption is trivially satisfied for independent random variables.
+The interesting feature of this assumption is that it is also very easy to check for dynamical systems when the Fourier transfer operators are well understood; see Theorem \ref{thm_I} below.